Policy, Systems and Environmental change (PSE) Program

-The UMass Extension SNAP-Ed Policy, Systems, and Environmental change (PSE) office is located in Boston, MA in the Department of Transitional Assistance (DTA) building.
-The two UMass Extension SNAP-Ed Multi-Level Specialists work in conjunction with UMass Extension, all Massachusetts SNAP-Ed Implementing agencies, and the DTA to implement PSE changes that support nutrition and physical activity in SNAP-Ed settings.
+The UMass Extension SNAP-Ed Policy, Systems, and Environmental change (PSE) staff work remotely and support all Nutrition Education Program (NEP) staff.
+The two UMass Extension SNAP-Ed Multi-Level Specialists work in conjunction with the UMass Extension Nutrition Education Program and Department of Transitional Assistance (DTA) to implement PSE changes that support nutrition and physical activity in SNAP-Ed settings.

 The Healthy, Hunger-Free Kids Act of 2010 requires SNAP-Ed PSE changes to be coordinated with direct nutrition education and social marketing to enable, promote, and support healthy behaviors among SNAP-Ed eligible Americans and their communities.